Sandra Bem: Personal life

 Bem was born June 22, 1944, in Pittsburgh, Pennsylvania to Peter and Lillian Lipsitz.
-She grew up in a working-class family with one younger sister, Beverly.
+The Lipsitzes were of the Jewish working-class.
+Bem grew up with one younger sister, Beverly.
+Bem was raised by her parents in a government-subsidized neighborhood for the first eight years of her life.
 Both of Bem's parents worked throughout her life, so she grew up with the assumption that she would always be working.
 Her mother encouraged her to be the absolute best that she could be, and that "being just a housewife was not very desirable."

 Bem's first career goal was to be a secretary like her mother, so that she could have her own phone and desk – symbols of autonomy and status that her father never had.
-Bem was raised by her Jewish working-class parents in a government-subsidized neighborhood for the first eight years of her life.
-During Bem's childhood, her mother would have violent outburst and fights with her father causing her family much distress.
+During Bem's childhood, her mother had violent outbursts and fights with her father, causing her family much distress.
 Her mother was the dominant figure in her parents' relationship, and Bem recalls having a very tumultuous childhood, during which Mrs. Lipsitz would become extremely emotional while upset and throw objects during arguments.
 Bem also stated that she was quite unsuccessful in her attempts at flirting and dating with men, and so she internalized a belief that no man would ever want to marry her, which helped to solidify her career ambitions.

-But she eventually married Daryl Bem, also a psychology professor.
+She eventually married Daryl Bem, also a psychology professor.
 The two met when she took his social psychology class at Carnegie–Mellon University.
 She was 20 years old at the time.
 She initially rejected his marriage proposal, having concerns about her own career.
 The two later agreed on an egalitarian marriage, in which they agreed to share in making decisions, doing household chores, supporting each other's careers, and performing parenting duties – all as equally as possible.
 With this in place, she consented to the marriage.
 After months of dating, the two were married on June 6, 1965.
-Much of Bem's family, including her mother, would not attend the wedding because it was a non-Jewish affair and they did not agree with this decision.
+Much of Bem's family, including her mother, did not attend the wedding because it was a non-Jewish affair and they did not agree with this decision.

 The Bems had two children together.
 They also had a grandson, Felix Viksne Bem (son of daughter Emily).
 While they eventually chose to live separately, they remained married until Sandra's death on May 20, 2014.